 Next, keep an eye on fertilizer.
 Applying too much fertilizer not only contributes to increased thatch, but the abundance of nitrogen is attractive to chinch bugs (as well as other sap-suckers).
 For sunny areas of St. Augustine, this translates into no more than 3 to 4 pounds of nitrogen per 1,000 square feet per year, and even less for shady areas, at 2 pounds per year.
 Consider using a slow-release fertilizer.

 When cultural controls aren’t effective enough, or you need quicker results (your client wants the ugly patches gone now, of course), choices for chemical controls include bifenthrin (Talstar), deltamethrin (DeltaGard) imidacloprid (Merit), lambda-cyhalothrin (Scimitar), permethrin (Astro) and trichlorfon (Dylox).
 If turf has a heavy thatch, use a surfactant to increase the efficacy of the chemical.
 Consult the label for specific instructions.
 Continue to monitor chinch bug populations.
-If you are still seeing increased populations in two weeks, make a second spot treatment to those areas.
+If you are still seeing increased populations in two weeks, make a second spot treatment in those areas.